Joseph (Josh) Seyller Herndon

 You have free articles remaining.

-Services will be at 10:30 a.m.
+CEDAR FALLS -- Joseph (Josh) Seyller Herndon, 51, of Cedar Falls, died of cancer Wednesday, March 11.
+Private family services will be at 10:30 a.m.
 Friday, March 20, at First United Methodist Church in Waterloo.
-Visitation is from 9 a.m. to service time at the church.
+There will be no visitation.

+To plant a tree in memory of Joseph Herndon as a living tribute, please visit Tribute Store.

 Add an entry as